RCOSDP/weko-document/docs/manuals_en/ADMIN/admin_manual.md

 > The newly created item type name is suffixed with "(1)" in the "Standard Item Type" list.
 >
+‘Publish Date’, ‘Title’ and ‘Resource Type’ are always displayed as default items.

+The options ‘Required’ are checked and cannot be changed, as ‘Publish Date’, ‘Title’ and ‘Resource Type’ are mandatory items.

+The checkbox ‘Multiple’ of Publish Date is unchecked and cannot be changed.

-> "Publish Date" is always displayed as a default element.
-Since this is a required field on the item registration screen, the option "Required" is checked and cannot be changed.
+’Allow Multiple’ of ’Title’ is checked and cannot be changed.

 ### Copy item types